Italian Trulli

 Remove previous leapp clutter and cleanup

-sudo rm -fr /root/tmp_leapp_py3 sudo dnf clean all
+sudo rm -fr /root/tmp_leapp_py3

 List CentOS 7 Keys to be removed